Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Methods

-In contrast, the definitions of the first objective $f_1(S)$ are different in score-based setting and decision-based setting.
-In the former, it is defined as:
+In contrast, the definitions of the first objective $f_1(\mathbf{x})$ are different in score-based setting and decision-based setting.
+In score-based setting, it is defined as:

-where $\mathbf{c}$ and $\mathbf{c}_{adv}$ are the labels predicted by the target model on the original input $\mathbf{x}$ and $\mathbf{x}_{adv}$, respectively, and $P(\mathbf{x}_{adv},\mathbf{c})$ is the probability predicted by the target model that $\mathbf{x}_{adv}$ belongs to class $\mathbf{c}$ (the ground truth).
-Note that the above definition differs from the one considered by previous works (i.e., one minus the predicted probability on the ground truth) in that the objective value is fixed at 1 when $\mathbf{x}_{adv}$ achieves successful attack.
+where $\mathbf{c}$ and $\mathbf{c}_{adv}$ are the ground truth label of $\mathbf{x}_{ori}$ and the label predicted by the target model on $\mathbf{x}$, respectively, and $P(\mathbf{x},\mathbf{c})$ is the probability predicted by the target model that $\mathbf{x}$ belongs to class $\mathbf{c}$.} Note that the above definition differs from the one considered by previous works (i.e., one minus the predicted probability on the ground truth) in that the objective value is fixed at 1 when $\mathbf{x}$ achieves successful attack.
 The intuition is that all successful AEs are equally good at fooling the target model.

-In decision-based setting, $P(\mathbf{x}_{adv},\mathbf{c})$ is unavailable.
-One can define $f_1(S)$ as an indicator function, i.e., $\mathbb{I}[\mathbf{c}_{adv} \neq \mathbf{c}]$.
+In decision-based setting, $P(\mathbf{x},\mathbf{c})$ is unavailable.
+One can define $f_1(\mathbf{x})$ as an indicator function, i.e., $\mathbb{1}_{\mathbf{c}_{adv} \neq \mathbf{c}}$.
 However, based on this definition, unsuccessful AEs are completely indistinguishable since they all have the same value on $f_1$, making it difficult to identify those ``promising'' ones which are close to the target model's decision boundary.
-Moreover, from Figure~\ref{fig:f1_f2} one can observe a clear trend that the larger the number of substituted words, the closer $\mathbf{x}_{adv}$ is to successfully fooling the target model.
-Therefore, we can actually use the number of substituted words, i.e, $|S|$, to distinguish those unsuccessful AEs from each other.
-Concretely, in decision-based setting, $f_1(S)$ is defined as follows:
+Moreover, Figure~\ref{fig:f1_f2} clearly shows that the larger the number of substituted words, the closer $\mathbf{x}$ is to successfully fooling the target model.
+Therefore, we can actually use the number of substituted words to distinguish those unsuccessful AEs from each other. { Concretely, in decision-based setting, $f_1(\mathbf{x})$ is defined as follows:

-One may observe that in decision-based setting, $f_1$ concerns maximizing $|S|$ while $f_2$ concerns minimizing $|S|$, which will be further discussed in Section~\ref{sec:com_dis}.